Katy maintains a 3-year-old sourdough starter and uses it for as much bread, muffin, and pancake baking as she can!

 These sourdough pancakes are amazing.
-Anyone who's never had sourdough pancakes before will be blown away by the complex taste.
+Anyone who's never had sourdough pancakes before will be blown away by their complex taste.

 Pancakes are a great use for a sourdough discard.
 That's the portion of the sourdough starter that you would otherwise throw away when feeding it.
-Instead of throwing away the discard, make bread or pancakes with it!
+Instead of throwing away the discard, why not make bread or pancakes with it?

 - 240 grams sourdough starter discard